A Guide to Tasmania’s Folk Venues and Contacts

 Opportunities for Dances

-If you play or call for structured folk dancing (Irish, Balkan, Contra, Bush, English, Scottish, Breton, Renaissance, …) try the following:
+If you play or call for structured/called folk dancing (Irish, Balkan, Contra, Bush, English, Scottish, Breton, Renaissance, …) try the following:

 - Cathy and David, email@example.com or 03 6273 2127, are the Folk Federation’s dance organisers and host many dances during the year.
-Have hosted visits by various national and international visiting bands and would be happy to discuss options with you.
+They have hosted visits by various national and international visiting bands and would be happy to discuss options with you.
 The more notice and the more information you can give, the better, but they’re happy to talk even at short notice.
-The main regular dances are on the last Saturday of each month between March and November, and the second Friday of each month from February to December.
+The main regular dances are on the last Saturday of each month between March and November, and the second Friday and first and third Monday of each month from February to December.

-- The Cygnet, Georgetown, Westbury and National Windjam festivals listed above all include some structured dancing.
+- The Cygnet, Georgetown and Westbury festivals listed above all include some structured dancing.

 - The Hobart Multicultural Dancers occasionally run workshops with visiting dance teachers or musicians – try Peter Sands on 03 6227 8471 or PeterSands@netspace.net.au

-- There are two Morris Dance sides and various other folk dance groups who you’re welcome to contact to see if they’d be interested in hosting you.
+- There are various folk dance groups who you’re welcome to contact to see if they’d be interested in hosting you.
 See our Dance Groups and Regular Events page.

 If you do organise any events in Tasmania the Folk Federation of Tasmania would be happy to publicise them to our members and contacts.
-We have an email list of several hundred people keen to hear about folk events, a web site, a magazine (Drumbeat) and a Facebook group/page.
+We have an email list of several hundred people keen to hear about folk events, a web site, a magazine (Drumbeat) and a Facebook group and page.
 See the details on our web site, www.folktas.org, especially our Contacts page.